 City of Sanctuary Sheffield (COSS) is leading an exciting new initiative to create a Welcome Centre for asylum seekers and refugees.
-A city centre premises has become available and COSS is pulling together a bid to lease it for this purpose.
+We’ll start moving into the premises on Chapel Walk in July 2017, so do drop by and say hello, ‘pay as you feel’ for a cup of tea or coffee, and watch this space for further developments.

 It will be an open door through which new arrivals, including international students can come to chat, use a computer, have a cup of tea, read the paper, or simply sit and keep warm.